sartra/frontend-nanodegree-arcade-game/README.md

 ===============================

-#Description
+# Description

 In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.
 The player can move left, right, up and down.
 The enemies move in varying speeds on the paved block portion of the scene.
 Once a the player collides with an enemy, the game is reset and the player moves back to the start square.
 Once the player reaches the water the game is won.

 ## How to Play
   * Use your arrow keys to move your player up/down/right/left.
-  * If you collide with the enemy you return to starting position and lose a life (out of 5 lives).
+  * If you collide with the enemy you return to starting position and lose one life out of 5 lives - when you lose all 5 lives game is over.
-  * When you reach the water you score a point
+  * When you reach the water you score 200 points
+  * When you collect gems you score 100 points